|

 non-executed payments.
 The problem of money is an integral part in this

-game of probabilities that determines acceptance or refusals of economical
+game of probabilities which determines the acceptance or refusal of economical

-of the choice to buy or not to buy, to pay or not to pay, to sign on or
+the choice to buy or not to buy, to pay or not to pay, to sign on or not,

-not, regulates not only prices but also implies a high degree of (market)
+regulates not only prices but also implies a high degree of (market) observation

-observation and self-observation.
-It was therefore not arbitrary that
+and self-observation.
+It was therefore not arbitrary that I added the

-I added the value of the money at issue and other key economic factors.
+value of the money at issue and other key economic factors.
+In the world

-In the world of anti-gravitational dreaming, probability is not a non-issue.
+of anti-gravitational dreaming, probability is not a non-issue.
+We still

-We still dream that we want to escape the monster or killer and are petrified
+dream that we want to escape the monster or killer and are petrified and

-and unable to escape.
-Last summer in East Hampton, a telling nightmare
+unable to escape.
+Last summer in East Hampton, a telling nightmare was

-was reported by a six year old daughter of one of my few rich friends.
+reported by a six-year-old daughter of one of my few wealthy friends.

-The little girl awoke from a dream in which her parents lost all her money
+The little girl awoke from a dream in which her parents lost all their

 by my fascination for such a fabulous villa or by the fact that on that